piraz/mncitadel/README.md

-# mncitadel
+# MNCitadel

-Masternode security and monitoring system.
+MNCitadel is a tool designed to make it easier to maintain and monitor Masternodes.